 Kale is high in calcium oxalate, a biomineral known to accelerate the formation of kidney and bladder stones.
 It is also found in other food, including Swiss chard, collards, parsley, leeks, quinoa, spinach, beetroots, beet greens, and okra.

 Dogs prone to renal issues are better off without these vegetables in their diet.
-Consulting the vet is necessary before you ultimately decide to add kale to your dog’s diet, especially if he has kidney or bladder stones.
+Consulting the vet is necessary before you add kale to your dog’s diet, especially if he has kidney or bladder stones.

 Consuming excessive amounts of isothiocyanate